mchajdecki/osticket-prereqs/README.md

 <hr>

-<h3>The Virtual Machine that is accessed in this tutorial is from a Mac Computer to a Windows Virtual Machine.
-Towards the end of the tutorial the reverse will be shown.</h3>
+<h3>The Virtual Machine that is accessed in this tutorial is from a Mac Computer to a Windows Virtual Machine</h3>

 <p>